 Learning asset management

 Your course may include multimedia presentations, videos, or other files.
 ELS uses specific services to host these materials and their source files, and will make sure your course materials are appropriately managed.
 Questions?
-Contact Sara at firstname.lastname@example.org.
+Contact firstname.lastname@example.org.